AtharvaBOT7/AtharvaBot7/README.md

 ---

-> Let’s collaborate, connect, and make AI that actually matters.
-If you’re building something cool — I’m always just one pull request away.
+### 💡 Personal Motto

+> I don’t just want to use AI — I want to build with it, challenge it, and make it more accessible and impactful.
+> For me, AI isn’t just code.
+It’s creativity at scale — and I’m here for it.

 ---